Depth-dependent charge collection profile of pad diodes: Results for the non-irradiated diode

 \section{Results for the non-irradiated diode}

-After finding the minimum angle, the beam tracks are reconstructed and projected to the surface of the diode facing the beam.
-To gain maximum acceptance, the centering of the diode with respect to the trigger area was checked.
-For this purpose, the position distribution of events with pulse amplitude larger than 20 mV is obtained, as shown in \cref{Rectangular}.
-A rectangular shape with a size of $5 \times 0.15 \; \text{mm}^2$ can be recognized.
-This plot indicates that the entire diode is within the trigger acceptance.
+After finding the minimum angle, the final data is taken.
+The beam tracks are reconstructed and projected to the surface of the diode facing the beam.
+To gain maximum acceptance, the centering of the diode with respect to the trigger area is checked.

-\cref{Nonirradvsx} shows the charge profile as a function of depth for the non-irradiated diode at a bias voltage of 100 V and at room temperature.
-Each point of this profile is the average value of the charge distribution and the error bar is estimated as the RMS value divided by the square root of the number of entries.
-For clarity, the assumed position of $n^+$ and $p^+$ implants (at $x= \pm 75 \; \upmu \text{m}$ ) are shown in the figure.
-A series of geometrical and timing cuts were applied to the data to obtain this profile.
-In Appendix A, these cuts are explained. \cref{Nonirrad_dist} shows the charge distribution for bins with $ -10 \; \upmu \text{m}<x<+10 \; \upmu \text{m}$.
+\cref{Nonirradvsx} shows the charge profile as a function of depth for the non-irradiated diode at a bias voltage of $120 \, \text{V}$ and at room temperature.
+For comparison, the measurement is repeated at a lower beam energy of $4.2 \, \text{GeV}$ and different diode-to-telescope distance ($dz_{dut}$).
+One can see by increasing $E_{beam}$ and decreasing $dz_{dut}$, the profile at the edges become sharper and the spatial resolution of the measurement improves.

-From \cref{Nonirradvsx}, one can see the charge is uniform as a function of depth in the central region of the diode.
-One notes that the charge collection is not zero outside the active region of the diode.
-This is due to the finite track resolution of the beam telescope.
-In the future, one can improve the resolution by decreasing the diode-to-telescope distance (i.e. ${dz}_{{DUT}} $ in \cref{setup}) or increasing the energy of the electron beam which reduces the multiple scattering.